scythe-suite/scythe/USAGE.md

     scythe push myexam
     scythe start myexam

-at the end of the allowd time,
+At the end of the allowed time,

     scythe stop myexam

-will stop the server (so that no student will be able to upload after the exam deadline).
+will stop the server (so that no student will be able to upload his solution after the exam deadline).

 During the exam you can run